An algebra of Stein operators: An algebra of Stein operators

-Let us now focus on the class of Pearson distributions.
+Let us now focus on the class of Pearson distributions, that is the collection of all continuous probability distributions which satisfy (\ref{eq:score}) with $k=1, l=0$.
 We give here a generalization of \cite{stein2}, Theorem 1, p.\ 65 proving that Pearson distributions have polynomial Stein operators which can be written in terms of operators in $\mathcal T$.

 \begin{lma}[\cite{stein2},Theorem 1, p.\ 65] Let $X$ be of Pearson type with score function

 for some $a, \ell, \delta_0, \delta_1, \delta_2$ and $x$ on the resulting support.
 If $\delta_0=0$ then

 and if $\delta_0\neq0$ then